-The Stuyvesant offers 40 one-bedroom units for senior and/or disabled adults.
-Twelve of the 40 units are designated as permanent housing options for those currently homeless.
-Sixteen units support clients of Gateway Supported Housing.
+The Stuyvesant offers 40 one bedroom units for senior and/or disabled adults.
+All 40 units are designated as permanent housing options for those currently homeless.
 The uptown location offers convenience to shopping, restaurants, museums, banking, and Ulster County offices within walking distance.
 City of Kingston Transit buses provide a bus stop at the doorstep on Fair Street.
 Lauded for both building quality and resident services, The Stuyvesant was named Residence of the Year by the Supportive Housing Network of New York (SHNNY) in 2012.

 For eligibility requirements and an application for this property please feel free to contact RUPCO’s Property Management Our offices at 845-331-2140 ext.
 237 or download an application.